 Step 5: Follow-up/Confirmation

 The responses we received were varied.
-Two of the hotels asked for more information about our site traffic, and once we informed them of our meagre statistics, they were no longer interested in hosting us.
+Two of the hotels asked for more information about our site traffic, and once we informed them of our meager statistics, they were no longer interested in hosting us.
 Another two hotels offered us press rates.
 A final hotel offered us free accommodation immediately.
 Interestingly, this hotel was small and new, and they were specifically looking for partnerships with blogs to increase awareness without a lot of out-of-pocket expense.

 Iamsterdam offered free public transport and entrance into all of the major museums we were hoping to visit.
 The canal cruise company offered a free cruise.